-Non-Discharger Category Key Role(s) in EAP Implementation Board of Supervisors - Dissemination of information to County residents; support approval of EAP-related projects Fresno County Public works and Planning Development - Support approval of EAP-related projects Department of Public Heath- Support implementation of EAP-related activities Board of Supervisors - Dissemination of information to County residents; support approval of EAP-related projects Tulare County Tulare County Resource Management Agency - Support approval of EAP-related projects Health and Human Service Agency - Support implementation of EAP-related activities Incorporated Communities Given the presence of commerce centers in these locations, some of these communities may be targeted for establishment of a PAWF.
+Non-Discharger Category Key Role(s) in EAP Implementation Board of Supervisors - Dissemination of information to County residents; support approval of EAP-related projects Fresno County Public works and Planning Development - Support approval of EAP-related projects Department of Public Heath- Support implementation of EAP-related activities Board of Supervisors - Dissemination of information to County residents; support approval of EAP-related projects Tulare County 1 Tulare County Resource Management Agency - Support approval of EAP-related projects Health and Human Service Agency - Support implementation of EAP-related activities Incorporated Communities 1 Given the presence of commerce centers in these locations, some of these communities may be targeted for establishment of a PAWF.
 Coordination with these communities can facilitate establishment of a PAWF.
 Unincorporated Communities/ Census-Designated Places Potential to have commerce centers where PAWFs may be located.
 Coordination with these entities can facilitate establishment of the facility.
 Central Valley Water Board Ensure that EAP development and implementation is consistent with Nitrate Control Program requirements State Water Board DDW Ensure that filling stations meet state and federal regulations for dispensing drinking water Non-governmental Organizations (NGOs) Organizations represent various community interests within the Management Zone and can assist with implementation of EAP elements, especially activities related to community outreach.
 Key participants to date have included Self-Help Enterprises, Clean Water Action, and Community Water Center.
-Groundwater Sustainability Agencies Trade Organizations Trade organizations may represent various facilities that are dischargers within the Management Zone.
+Groundwater Sustainability Agencies The Kings River East GSA boundary aligns closely with the Management Zone boundary.
+EAP implementation activities involving use of water will be coordinated with this GSA, which can also assist with dissemination of information within their jurisdictions Trade Organizations Trade organizations may represent various facilities that are dischargers within the Management Zone.
 Key participants to date have been the Kings River Watershed Coalition (also known as the Kings River Water Quality Coalition), California League of Food Producers and Dairy Cares.
 These non-dischargers can assist EAP implementation through dissemination of information through their members (which may be dischargers) and community outreach activities.
 Other Key Entities The Alta Irrigation District and Kings River Conservation District have been active participants in the development Management Zone and will continue to support implementation of Management Zone activities, including this EAP.
 The Management Zone will coordinate with other appropriate non-discharger entities as needed during EAP implementation.

-&lt;sup>1 Some entities may be participating in the EAP as dischargers subject to the requirements of the Nitrate Control Program.
+1 Some entities may be participating in the EAP as dischargers subject to the requirements of the Nitrate Control Program.